temporalio/documentation/docs/use-cases-dsl.md

 ## Motivation

-Temporal implements business logic directly in programming languages like Java and Go.
-However, there are cases when using a domain-specific language (DSL) could be more appropriate.
+With Temporal, you usually implement business logic with programming languages like Java and Go.
+However, there are cases when using a domain-specific language (DSL) can be more appropriate.

-Alternatively, there may be a legacy system that uses some form of DSL for process definition but is not operationally stable and scalable.
-It could be a home-grown solution, or a system like Apache Airflow, various BPMN engines, and AWS Step Functions.
+Another use case would be a legacy system that uses some form of DSL for process definition but is not operationally stable and scalable.
+It could be a home-grown solution, or a system like Apache Airflow, various BPMN engines, and even AWS Step Functions.

 ## Migrate DSLs to Temporal

-An application can use the Temporal SDK to interpret the DSL definition.
-It automatically becomes highly fault-tolerant, scalable, and durable when running on Temporal.
-Customers can migrate the existing portfolio of internal DSL-based process definitions and take advantage of Temporal as an execution engine.
+An application can utilize the Temporal SDK to interpret the DSL definition.
+This automatically makes the DSL execution highly fault-tolerant, scalable, and durable since it's running on Temporal.
+This means that users can migrate their existing portfolio of internal DSL-based process definitions and take advantage of Temporal as an execution engine.

-There are multiple benefits of unifying all company workflow engines on top of Temporal.
+If your company uses multiple workflow engines internally, it can be very beneficial to unify them with Temporal.
 For one, it is more efficient to support a single product instead of many.
-Additionally, it's hard to overestimate the ability to share activities across the company.
+Additionally, it's hard to overestimate the the benefit sharing activities will bring across the company.

-On top of that, Temporal comes with unbeatable scalability and stability characteristics.
+On top of that, Temporal comes with unmatched scalability and stability characteristics.

 ## Example